Scaling and growing a PPC campaign is all finding areas for growth in relation to getting the most conversions for every dollar spent.

 Local businesses, in particular, are more fulfilled when they can convert ad impressions into foot traffic.

-In paid search, optimizing campaigns to achieve this goal is called local PPC.
+In paid search, optimizing PPC campaigns to achieve this goal is called local PPC.

-Local PPC involves a lot of refinement around optimizing your ads for nearby searches to compel viewers to visit a location instead of a website.
+A local PPC ad involves a lot of refinement around optimizing your local PPC ads for nearby searches to compel viewers to visit a location instead of a website.

 This is done mainly through geotargeting.